 LYNX Technik Launches 12G Capable yellobriks

-WEITERSTADT, GERMANY—LYNX Technik AG announced that it enhanced its yellobrik series with three new single link SDI 12G capable modules.
+LYNX Technik AG, provider of modular interfaces for broadcast and professional AV signal processing applications, today announced that it has enhanced its yellobrik series with three new single link SDI 12G capable modules.
 A fiber transmitter (OTX 1410), fiber receiver (ORX 1400) and fiber transceiver (OTR 1410).

-LYNX Technik’s line-up of fiber-optic transport platforms are now augmented with three new technologies that provide error-free transmitting and receiving of 12G (4096 x 2160 @60 Hz), plus 6G, and 3G signals if required, all with full uncompressed video quality.
-All modules provide support for a maximum distance of approximately 10 Km (6.2 miles) using LC single-mode fiber.
+LYNX Technik’s already extensive line-up of fiber optic transport solutions are now augmented with three new solutions that provide error-free transmitting and receiving of 12G (4096 x 2160 @60 Hz), plus 6G, and 3G signals if required, all with full uncompressed video quality.
+All modules provide support for a maximum distance of approximately 10 Km (6.2 miles) using LC singlemode fiber.

 The complete video payload, (including any embedded audio and metadata) is converted and transmitted transparently over fiber.
 No settings are needed as the modules auto detect the video standard (12G, 6G or 3G) and adapt accordingly for complete plug and play functionality.